-All members of the Lero team across the centre’s 12 higher-education institute partners may nominate themselves or a Lero colleague in any of the eight Director’s Prize award categories: Research Excellence; Entrepreneurship; Education and Public Engagement; Diversity and Inclusion; Outstanding Service to Lero, Collaboration; PhD/Post-Doctoral Researcher Contribution; and Open Source/Open Science.
+All members of the Lero team across the centre’s 12 higher-education institute partners may nominate themselves or a Lero colleague in any of the eight Director’s Prize award categories: Research Excellence; Innovation; Education and Public Engagement; Diversity and Inclusion; Outstanding Service to Lero, Collaboration; PhD/Post-Doctoral Researcher Contribution; and Open Source/Open Science.

 Nomination forms can be downloaded here and emailed to DirectorsPrize@Lero.ie

-The closing date for nominations is Friday, July 28th, 2023.
+The closing date for nominations is Monday, August 5th, 2024.

 Research Excellence